How to Make Effective Employee Rewards and Recognition Programs

-But they’re not all effective.
-You want to make sure you’re rewarding the right types of behavior or goals; avoiding the appearance of playing favorites; and making sure the behavior rewarded is in line with your company culture.
+The options are virtually limitless, but they’re not all effective.
+You want to make sure you’re rewarding the right types of behavior or goals—avoiding the appearance of playing favorites—making sure the behavior rewarded is in line with your company culture.

 Consider the example of a sales team given points for either each call they make or for each sale they close.
 What if they’re just dialing random numbers (not necessarily vetted leads) or closing multiple low-dollar sales?
 Their numbers might look good for the program, even if what you really want are quality high-dollar sales and long-term relationships with each customer (which may require more time on the phone and follow-up calls).

-- Make it simple to recognize achievements: Some programs allow employees to award their peers points for a job well done.
+- Make it easy to recognize coworkers’ achievements.
+Some programs allow employees to award their peers points for a job well done.

 Keeping your workers engaged and focused on your company’s goals is a never-ending job.
-Sometimes, so is hiring the right people to begin with.
-Need a hand?
-Get started today by signing up for Monster Hiring Solutions, and you’ll receive advice on the best recruiting and hiring strategies, management techniques, and more, directly in your inbox.
+Implementing effective employee rewards and recognition programs can give you just the push your team needs to reach their full potential.
+If you’d like more suggestions, sign up to receive advice on the best recruiting and hiring strategies, management techniques, and more, delivered straight to your inbox.